LinkedPasts/linked-traces-format/README.md

 - **Transcription case #2**: Annotations of ___ with ___.

 [Recogito](http://recogito.pelagios.org) is an online tool for geo-tagging of text and image documents.
 In Recogito's case, the traces are the annotations that link the geographical references in the document to places in the gazetteer.
+Annotation bodies are simple, in this case, and point to the gazetteer URIs.

 Example 1: Annotations on text